FOUNDRAE SYMBOL LEXICON

 The scarab is an ancient Egyptian symbol of Khepera, a form of the Sun God, who transforms inert matter into action, creates life and is a powerful protector.

 The snake is valued as a talisman of rejuvenation.
 In order to grow, it must shed its skin.
 Shown here with the Fire triangle, coupling rejuvenation with transformation.

 The thorn is a symbol of the risk we assume when we follow our hearts because you can't separate the blossom from its thorn.
 A juxtaposition of beginnings and endings, sorrow and joy; dark and light.
 Shown with a background of resilient dark blossoms.

 The triangle represents sacred mountains, transformation, the idea that introspection and change is required to actualize a dream.
 The crown indicates the ascension; the achievement of the dream.

-East.
-As the sun rises, East symbolizes the beginning of a new day.
+As the sun rises, east symbolizes new beginnings.
+Mirror Reflection.

-Life is a continual process of adjusting one’s course to align better with our life purpose.
+Continual process of adjusting course to align better with our life purpose and beliefs.
+Mirror Reflection.

 With wings we are creatures of the limitless sky.
-No longer earthbound, with wings we fly.
+No longer earthbound, with wings we y.
 Unbridled exuberance; a life lived passionately and fully.